taiidani/terraform-provider-jenkins/docs/resource_jenkins_folder.md

 # jenkins_folder

 Manages a folder within Jenkins.
+The Jenkins installation that uses this resource is expected to have the [Cloudbees Folders Plugin](https://plugins.jenkins.io/cloudbees-folder) installed in their system.

 ## Example Usage